Applies to: all Reolink PoE NVRs.

-Step 6: E-mail Configuration.
+Step 6: Set up E-mail configuration.
 If you want the NVR to send email alerts when alarm events are detected, then you need to configure an outgoing email server for the NVR and choose an email address for it.
 Learn more at here.

-Step 7: UID.
+Step 7: Send the UID.
 This is the NVR’s Unique Identifier number which will be used later to connect your PC or Smart Phone to the NVR using Reolink P2P Technology.
 To send it, you need to configure the email settings on the last page.

-Step 8: DDNS Configuration.
+Step 8: Set up the DDNS Configuration.
 DDNS is not required for Reolink P2P remote access.
 If you intend to access your NVR using older IP technology you will need to configure this service.